 When working with children from refugee backgrounds who have been impacted by child abuse it is important to recognise that they (and their families) may also be experiencing trauma, dislocation and loss.
 This trauma may significantly affect family wellbeing and parenting capacity and whilst these issues also require sensitive consideration, they should not detract from ensuring the child’s safety and wellbeing (or impact on decisions to report suspected abuse).

-Providing support for impacted staff Members
+Support for impacted staff members

-It can also be stressful for staff involved in any incidents, disclosures or suspicions of child abuse, especially if they have also experienced abuse.
+It can be stressful for staff involved in any incidents, disclosures or suspicions of child abuse, especially if they have also experienced abuse.

-It is recommended that you speak to your service provider about arranging appropriate support.
+It's recommended that you speak to your service provider about arranging appropriate support.

 You should also consider: